Paw Behind Bars logo of the WI Puppy Mill Project

 pawprint bullet point Public Hearing Testimony & Materials pawprint bullet point

 On September 19, 2025, the companion bill, AB 436, was Introduced into the Assembly by Representatives Kitchens, Joers, Armstrong, Udell, Miresse, DeSmidt, Piwowarczyk, Maxey, Palmeri, Kreibich, Bare, Goodwin, Donovan, Sheehan, Anderson, Sinicki, Behnke, Melotik, Mursau and Stubbs; and cosponsored by Senators Wanggaard, Carpenter, Habush Sinykin, Ratcliff, Spreitzer, Keyeski and Jagler.
 It was referred to the Assembly Committee on State Affairs.
+A public hearing was held February 11, 2026; the AMENDED bill was passed out of committee, and subsequently, on February 19, the AMENDED bill was passed by the entire Assembly.

 The bill as written has a truly bipartisan group of co-sponsors, and another, Rep. Billings, was added on November 4, 2025, and Representative Steffen, on November 19.
 On January 8, 2026, Representative J. Jacobson joined the co-sponsor list.